saezlab/kinact/README.md

 This repository collects different computational methods to infer kinase activities from phosphoproteomics datasets.
 Each method will be accompanied by a protocol for explanation and in order to enable transfer to other datasets.

+Implemented by Jakob Wirbel in the Saez-Rodriguez Group at RWTH-Aachen.

 ## Methods included in kinact:

 + KSEA